awjuliani/neuro-nav/neuronav/envs/README.md

 * Where `n` is the length of the grid.

+#### 3D Rendering

+Note: In order to use the 3D rendering observation type on linux machines without a display ("headless"), you must have the `xvfb` package installed.
+You can install it with `sudo apt-get install xvfb`.

 ### Objects

 There are a number of possible objects which can be placed at various locations in a grid environment by utilizing an `objects` dictionary.
 They are as follows: